irimina/CS-and-the-City-Curriculum/react/props-jsx.md

 We are then going to render our prop onto the screen.
 To embed our prop into the HTML we have written, we just have to add `{ props.testimonial }` to the paragraph element on the page.

-> It should be noted that this is also our first use of JSX syntax.
-React uses a syntax extension of JavaScript called JSX.
+> React uses a syntax extension of JavaScript called JSX.
 JSX allows us to embed JavaScript into our HTML by wrapping the JavaScript in curly braces.
 To use the JavaScript variable `testimonial` in our HTML, we just need to add curly braced around it.

-> This might be a good time to discuss JSX briefly and how it is used in React projects.
-To learn more about JSX please refer to the [React documentation](https://reactjs.org/docs/introducing-jsx.html)

-> As the instructor, it might be good to pause before editing line 25 and `console.log(props)` in the `Testimonials` component.
-Students will then be able to see that there is an object that has been passed down to `Testimonials` component.
-They will also be able to see that the props object contains a key with the same name as the attribute we added to `Testimonials` element in `App.js`.

 In the example we just did, we passed a hard-coded string down as the prop "userTestimonial."
 We can also pass down a JavaScript variable (or even a function!
-But that's for another time...) as a prop.
+But that's for another time.) as a prop.
 Let's try this by refactoring our code a bit.
 We are going to create a variable called `testimonial` and set it equal to our previous review.
 Then we can pass it down as a prop by using JSX syntax as seen below:

 ```javascript
 function App() {